ivh/tmy.se/content/you-are-dreaming.md

 > part of that behavior.

-This is quite dense and almost incomprehensible without a lot of prior knowledge that is not yes obvious to "normies" like myself.
+This is quite dense and almost incomprehensible without a lot of prior knowledge that is not yet obvious to "normies" like myself.
 I had to turn down the listening speed to 1x, which I rarely need to, but I think I got the gist of it.

 It reminds me of [Anil Seth's TED talk](https://www.ted.com/talks/anil_seth_your_brain_hallucinates_your_conscious_reality)